 Misperceptions about Classification Criteria

 Many patients are told that they cannot have Sjogren's because they don't meet the Classification Criteria.
 This is simply incorrect.
 While many Sjogren's patients do meet the criteria, some do not.
-The classification criteria are necessarily strict because they were created to standardize research populations.
+The Sjogren's Classification Criteria are necessarily strict because they were created to standardize research populations.
 They do not substitute for clinical judgment in individual patients.
 Classification Criteria are not diagnostic criteria.
 There are no diagnostic criteria for Sjogren's.
 Sjogren's is a big picture diagnosis and ultimately depends on the clinician's expert opinion.
 The problem is that there are few clinicians with enough expertise to appreciate the nuances of diagnosis.

 Unfortunately, some rheumatologists will not diagnose patients with Sjogren's unless they meet the classification criteria.
 This deprives many patients of timely disease management.